 Our manufacturing facilities, offices and workshops generate different types of hazardous and non-hazardous waste.
 Most of the hazardous waste arises from manufacturing practices, in which case we follow and adhere to local regulations.
-In our offices, we work to recycle, reuse and repurpose waste and materials in order to increase our level of efficiency and minimize our impact on the environment.
+In our offices, we work to recycle, reuse and repurpose waste and materials in order to increase our level of effithe environment.
 We provide our employees with access to recycling receptacles across our operational locations, and actively encourage the preservation of resources by promoting recycling and the responsible use of materials.
 Where possible, we encourage the reuse of materials such as paper and cardboard, and our manufacturing facilities strive to recycle and reuse materials such as wood that can be used for packaging and shipping our products.